sanitswain/java8tips/lambdas.rst

 Basically *Lambda* has 3 parts.

 #. **A list of parameters** : In above example "Employee e"
-#. **Function body**		: The behavior
+#. **Function body**		: The behavior (right hand side of arrow)
-#. **An arrow**				: It's a separator between parameter list and function body
+#. **An arrow**				: Separator between parameter list and function body

 .. note:: Lambda syntax follows some of the below rules.

-	* Parameter types are optional, but if you mention them then parenthesis are mandatory.
+	* Parameter types are optional.
 	* If you have single parameter then both parameter type and parenthesis are optional.
-	* If you have multiple parameters, then parenthesis require.
+	* If you have multiple parameters, then they should be enclosed with in parenthesis.
-	* For multiple statement function body, courly braces required.
+	* For multiple statements in function body should be enclosed with in courly braces.
-	* If courly braces present then ``return`` keyward is mandated if your behavior return something.
+	* If courly braces present then ``return`` keyward is mandaroty in case your behavior returns something.
-	* The return value will be supressed if target method doesn't return anything.

-With applying above rules our ``GroupByExperience`` class can also be writtten in following ways.
+With applying above rules our ``GroupByExperience`` class can be writtten in following ways.

 .. code:: java